Bismuth-Consultancy-BV/P4Houdini/README.md

 By using the plugin or any of its contents, you are agreeing to the EULA and Terms of Service.

-Please note that the plugin is currently in beta.
+Please note that the plugin is currently in beta, and only supports Houdini 19.0 on Windows and Linux.

 ## Aquiring a License
 If you are an individual and want a node-locked license, you can simply purchase a license on Gumroad here: https://ambrosiussen.gumroad.com/l/p4houdini